 You feel fine all day, but something happens when you tuck yourself into bed.
-An irritating tickle in your throat leads to a nagging cough that only happens at night.
-It interferes with your sleep and leaves you irritable the next day.
-Here are five reasons you may be coughing at night.
-Hopefully you can identify the problem and rest easy.
+A tickle in your throat leads to a nagging cough that only seems to happen at night, interfering with your sleep and leaving you irritable the next day.
+If you've ruled out the common cold or other respiratory infections, here are five common reasons you may be coughing at night.

 - Asthma: Most people equate asthma with the image of someone gasping for air.
-Although this can definitely be a symptom, most people with asthma commonly experience the breathing issue as a dry cough.
+Although this can definitely be a symptom, most people with asthma commonly experience a dry cough.
 Make sure to talk to your doctor about getting tested for asthma to rule it out as the cause of your coughing.

 - Sinusitis: A chronic stuffy nose could also be the culprit.
-When sinuses are clogged, the mucous can drip down the back of the throat (postnasal drip) causing that annoying tickle.
-Allergies may be causing your sinusitis, and your doc can prescribe allergy meds or a nasal spray to help clear your sinuses.
+When sinuses are clogged, the mucus can drip down the back of the throat (postnasal drip), causing that annoying tickle.
+Allergies may be causing your sinusitis, and if using a neti pot doesn't help, your doc can prescribe allergy meds or a nasal spray to help clear your sinuses.

 - Acid reflux: Acid reflux disease, aka GERD, can also cause coughing.
 When lying down, the acid in your stomach, which causes indigestion and heartburn, can also wash into your lungs.
-If you think that GERD is the problem, then try eating a smaller dinner earlier in the evening and elevating your head at least six inches when you sleep.
+If you think that GERD is the problem, try eating a smaller dinner earlier in the evening and prop your head up on a couple pillows when you sleep.
 If this doesn't help, there are also OTC medications that work wonders.

 - Iron deficiency: A diet lacking certain nutrients can also contribute to a chronic cough.
 If your body is low in iron, swelling and irritation in the back of your throat could be a symptom, which can lead to coughing.
 If this sounds familiar, then an iron supplement may be all you need.